Cuthona

 Cuthona is a genus of nudibranch in the family Cuthonidae.

 Ecology

 Cuthona species feed on hydroids, and have uniseriate radulae with polydentate radular teeth.

 Taxonomic history

 The type species of Cuthona is Cuthona nana, (Alder & Hancock, 1842).
 Some authorities consider the genera Catriona and Trinchesia to be synonymous with Cuthona.
 Most Cuthona species were transferred to other genera as a result of DNA phylogeny studies in 2016 and 2017.

+Since then, Cuthona continues to be caught in the crossfire of a controversy that affects most heavily the family Trinchesiidae and any taxa that have been closely associated with it in the past, of which Cuthona is.
+Two teams of academics with radically different views on taxonomic method and integrity continue to publish papers near simultaneously with each other, that insist drastic taxonomic adjustments in opposite directions.
+The most recent publication belongs to Korshunova et al, 2025.

+While The World Register of Marine Species (WoRMS) has cited Korshunova et al., 2025 across other taxonomic adjustments, in regards to Trinchesiidae and Cuthonidae there has yet to be adjustments.

 Species

-Species in the genus Cuthona include:
+According to Korshunova et al. (2025), species in the genus Cuthona include: